decafhotchocolate/game-of-life/README.md

     Any dead cell with three live neighbours becomes a live cell.
     All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 The initial pattern constitutes the seed of the system.
-The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.[nb 1]
+The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

 # Release
 You can download a Linux or Windows build from the Github Releases section.
 If you'd wish to skip the download, an experimental HTML5 build is available [here.](https://decafhotchocolate.github.io/game-of-life)